mappls-api/mappls-web-plugins/placePicker-plugin/readme.md

     - `map`: object > vector map or raster map object from respective Mappls Map JS
     ##### OR
     - `location`: (lat,lng) object // to get data without map.
+2. `callback`: (method): to get data after location selection .
+If no callback method is specified, UI `GET` button will be hidden.
+In this case, the consuming app can get data by calling method `getData()`.

 #### Optional Parameters
 1. `Place Options`: any object containing optional configurations for modifying the search request.